Factbox: Italy cabinet approves tough austerity plan

 * The retirement funds of public sector employees will be withheld for two years if they leave their jobs before retirement age.

-* Public sector workers will lose the cash equivalent of one month's pay if the department they work in fails to meet savings targets.
+* Public sector workers will lose, or get delayed payment, of the cash equivalent to one month's pay if the department they work in fails to meet savings targets.

 * A reduction in the "cost of politics" resulting in a halving of elected officials and around 55,000 fewer positions in the apparatus of central and local government.
 However, Berlusconi did not give a timescale for these cuts.

-* All central and local government bodies with less than 70 employees will be abolished.
+* All public bodies not connected with economics and finance with less than 70 employees will be abolished.

-* Abolition of 34 of Italy's 110 provincial governments and the merging of town councils with less than 1,000 inhabitants.
-However, this measure will be "for the future," Berlusconi said, and not become effective during the government's current term of office.
+* Abolition of provincial governments with less than 300,000 inhabitants and covering less than 3,000 square kilometres, and the merging of town councils with less than 1,000 inhabitants.
+It is estimated this will mean the abolition of up to 29 of Italy's 110 provincial governments.
+However this measure will be "for the future," Berlusconi said, and not become effective for most authorities during the government's current term of office.

 HIGHER REVENUES

-* A "solidarity tax" on high earners, to be levied for three years, as an additional 5 percent on income above 90,000 euros per year and 10 percent on income above 150,000 euros.
+* A "solidarity tax" on high earners, to be levied for three years from this year, as an additional 5 percent on income above 90,000 euros per year and 10 percent on income above 150,000 euros.

 * Increase in taxation of income from financial investments to 20 percent from 12.5 percent, excluding income from government bonds.
 However, if government bonds are not held until maturity, the interest income on them will also be taxed at 20 percent.